The Karamojong community of Northeastern Uganda

 karamojong

-Karamoja is in the north-eastern part of Uganda along the border with South Sudan to the north, the Rift valley around Lake Turkana in Kenya to the west and mount Elgon to the south.
+The Karamojong community is located in the north-eastern part of Uganda along the border with South Sudan to the north, the Rift valley around Lake Turkana in Kenya to the west and mount Elgon to the south.
 Covering about 27,200 sq.km, the region has semi-arid climate with seasonal rainfall and semi-arid savanna plains punctuated by volcanic mountains and rocks kopjes.

 It’s the opposite side of the green and fertile south-west Uganda.
-There are several districts that form Karamoja including Abim, Amudat, Nakapiripiti, Kotido, Napak, Kaboong and Moroto with the largest urban center – Moroto town.
-These areas are inhabited by the Nilotic ethnic tribes who are largely semi-nomadic pastoralists including the Karamojong (the majority) among others such as the Pokot, Matheniko, Bokora, Pian Tepeth, Jie, Dodoth, Teutho (IK bush men) among others.
+There are several districts that form Karamojong community.
+These include Abim, Amudat, Nakapiripiti, Kotido, Napak, Kaboong and Moroto with the largest urban center – Moroto town.
+These areas are inhabited by the Nilotic ethnic tribes who are largely semi-nomadic pastoralists.
+Including the Karamojong (the majority) among others such as the Pokot, Matheniko, Bokora, Pian Tepeth, Jie, Dodoth, and Teutho (IK bush men).

-They belong to the Nilotic language family and are closely related to the Masai, Luo and Dinka in the neighbouring Kenya, Tanzania and South Sudan.
-Most of these tribes especially the Karamojong are patriarchal in nature and elders are the ones that lead the community and teach young boys plays to preserve the culture of their forefathers.
-They take pride in herding their cattle as livelihood and a measure of wealth in society.
+All these tribes belong to the Nilotic language family and are closely related to the Masai, Luo and Dinka in Kenya, Tanzania and South Sudan.
+However, most of these tribes especially the Karamojong are patriarchal in nature.
+The elders are the ones that lead the community and teach young boys plays to preserve the culture of their forefathers.
+They also take pride in herding their cattle as livelihood and a measure of wealth in society.

 Traditionally, men must own as many heads of cattle as possible to pay pride price and the stronger tribes would often raid cattle from their weaker counterparts.
 The practice of cattle raiding in Karamoja region in particular is a tradition that has through history changed to be violent.
 People depend on milk and dairy products such as ghee as staple foods.
 However, they also practice hunting and cultivation of grains to a smaller extent.
 Due to the strong cattle culture, these people have for centuries lived a semi-nomadic lifestyle in which they must move from place, season after another in search of water and pasture due to persistent drought.
 As such, land and water are the most important resources and therefore any changes in land ownership means disruption of their traditions.